Signs and causes of blocked drains: A Room-by-Room Guide

 The first signs

 Like any shower or bathroom, hair, dirt and soap scum unavoidably gets washed into drains.
-Over time, this leads to blockages, with the combination of hair and soap creating an especially sticky and hard-to-shift blockage.
+Over time, this leads to blockages, with the combination of hair and soap creating an especially hard-to-shift blockage.

 - In some cases, access to the drains in a wetroom is not always easy.
 A plumber should be called next to assess the issue.
 Sometimes, the issue could lie deeper or be linked to troubles in external drains.
 Express Drainage Surveys offer more specialist services than a plumber, and can feed a specialist hi-res drainage camera through the system.
 This way, our drainage experts can assess the footage and accurately pinpoint the issue.